How to Get a Class B CDL License in 2026: Requirements & Step-by-Step Guide

 To get a Class B CLP, you must pass two written tests:

 - General Knowledge: 50 questions on safety, inspections, and regulations.
-(Passing score: 40/50).
+(Passing score: 40/50 or 80%).

-- Air Brakes: 25 questions on the air brake system.
-(Passing score: 20/25).
+- Air Brakes: 25 questions on the air brake system, PSI values, and the L.A.B. test.
+(Passing score: 20/25 or 80%).

 You do not need to take the "Combination Vehicles" test.
 That is for Class A only.
+Study for both tests with our Free CDL Practice Test.

 Step 2: Complete ELDT Training (Mandatory)